 Please also do not park in the adjacent Roaring Meg retail park.
 Parking is restricted to 90 minutes on a Saturday match day, which come in to effect two hours before kick-off.
 Anyone exceeding this time limit could face a £100 fine.

-We ask any fans using local residential streets to be considerate with their parking and not to block driveways and cause inconvenience for local residents.
+Parking in local residential streets is not advised however anyone doing so is asked to be considerate with their parking and not to block driveways.

 Pre-Match Food & Drink

 On police advice the Broadhall Suite is open for this game to home fans only from midday.
-Watford v Manchester United, the early Premier League game, will be shown live on the screens.
+Please note a valid home ticket must be shown by all fans, including those in hospitality areas who must collect their ticket first.
+Stoke City v Manchester City, the early Premier League game, will be shown live on the screens.

 Some of the key timings for Saturday:

-12.45pm - The early Premier League kick-off between Watford v Manchester United is being shown live in the Broadhall Suite
+12.45pm - The early Premier League kick-off between Stoke City and Manchester City is being shown live in the Broadhall Suite

 1.30pm (approx) - Turnstiles open